Contact Center Solutions Featured Article

 This study indicates that there is still much work to be done within the customer service divisions of local Australian companies.
 Aside from implementing customer-facing technologies and applications to drive service, these companies would also benefit significantly from investigating further what is driving customer churn and respond accordingly.

-Susan J. Campbell is a contributing editor for TMC (News - Alert) and has also written for eastbiz.com.
+Susan J. Campbell is a contributing editor for TMC and has also written for eastbiz.com.
 To see more of her articles, please visit Susan J. Campbell’s columnist page.

-Don’t forget to check out TMCnet’s White Paper Library, which provides a selection of in-depth information on relevant topics affecting the IP Communications industry.
+Don’t forget to check out ContactCenterSolutions’s White Paper Library, which provides a selection of in-depth information on relevant topics affecting the IP Communications industry.
 The library offers white papers, case studies and other documents which are free to registered users.
 Today’s featured white paper is, Best Practices in Agent Retention brought to you by Enkata

 .